FormidableLabs/spectacle/README.md

 </BlockQuote>
 ```

-_Note: By default the text color of the `Quote` tag is the same as the background color and may not show up.
+_NOTE: By default the text color of the `Quote` tag is the same as the background color and may not show up.
 Use the `bgColor` and/or `textColor` props on the `Slide` or `Quote` tags to make it visible._

 ```jsx
 <Slide transition={['fade']} bgColor="secondary" textColor="primary">